NBISweden/workshop-reproducible-research/docs/git.md

     stable code, it is convenient to periodically merge the changes made to `main` into relevant branches (*i.e.* the opposite to what we did above).
-    That way, you keep your experimental branches up-to-date with the newest changes and make them more easily merged into `main` when time comes.
+    That way, you keep your experimental branches up-to-date with the newest changes and make them easier to merge into `main` when time comes.

 * If we do not want to do more work in `test_alignment` we can delete that
   branch: